katerinaelsasser/sparki/README.md

 Features
 On all of the pages, there is a footer and a header.
-The header has the
+Header
+Footer
+Home page

 Existing Features